djkormo/katacoda-scenarios/kubernetes-cka-part1/step1.md

 `kubectl get nodes`{{execute HOST1}}

-Now we have master node with 1.19 version and worked node with 1.18
+Now we have master node with 1.19 version and worker node with 1.18

 **Look what deployment and pods are on our cluster.
 Preserve them**